FAQ: Cough and Cold Medicines

-For in-depth information, see WebMD's article on Vitamin C for the Common Cold.
+For in-depth information, see Vitamin C for the Common Cold.

-To prevent colds the natural way, it's best to make sure you've got a well-nourished immune system.
-Experts say a diet rich in fruits and vegetables can help you ward off infections like colds andflu.
+To avoid colds the natural way, it's best to make sure you've got a well-nourished immune system.
+Experts say a diet rich in fruits and vegetables can help you ward off infections like colds and the flu.

-For in-depth information, see WebMD's article on Starve a Cold, Feed a Fever?
+For in-depth information, see Starve a Cold, Feed a Fever?

-Regular exercise -- aerobics and walking -- can also boost the immune system.
-People who exercise can still catch a virus, but they may have less severe symptoms.
-They may recover more quickly compared with less healthy people.
-But what about exercising when you have a cold?
-Is it safe?
+Regular exercise can also boost the immune system.
+People who do that still catch a virus, but they may have less-severe symptoms.
+They may also recover more quickly compared with less-healthy people.

-For in-depth information, see WebMD's article on Exercise When You Have a Cold.
+For in-depth information, see Exercise and the Common Cold.

 These medications only work against illnesses caused by bacteria, and colds are caused by viruses.

 Sometimes, an infection with bacteria can follow the cold virus.
 For example, you might get a sinus infection that lingers days after the cold is over.
 If that's the case, your doctor may prescribe antibiotics.

 For in-depth information, see Can Antibiotics Treat My Cold?

 Are kids' cold medicines safe?